 - Enjoy blanket pricing on all benefits, keeping the prices low and the potential revenues *high*.

-- Leverage all of the Value-Added Checking provider’s marketing, training, and outreach resources.
+- Leverage all of the Subscription (Value-Added) Checking provider’s marketing, training, and outreach resources.
 Depending on the company you choose, this may include:

 - Development and printing of full-color customer brochures